|

 horrific sites described above.
 They

-a surgeon, made a preliminary examination of the three deceased women.
+surgeon, made a preliminary examination of the three deceased women.
 Arrest.
-John Kerrel
+John Kerrel was also a

 returned home around one o’clock on the Sunday morning, to find Sarah in his